brittaGrusdt/AdventOfCode23/aoc23-python/README.md

     - thus save universe with a list of galaxies, each of which has attributes *id*, *row* and *col*

 * Task2:
+    - just change the number of replaced lines (for task1 these were two for each empty row or col)